Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: Discussion and conclusions

 \section{Discussion and conclusions}

-Through a systematical study of the extended JCH model on the triangular and one dimensional lattices, we find that the light supersolid is stable in coupled cavities in the thermodynamic limit even when the photon hopping term is considered.

-On the triangular lattices, in the phase diagram, apart from the hole-excited and particle-excited SS phase, we also see the additional SS phase.
-Obviously, the area of the supersolid is relatively wider than that in the one dimensional bipartite lattice, which is helpful to be detected experimentally.

-For both the hardcore and softcore JCH models, using MF and the DMRG methods, we find the SS phases (hole-excited or particle-excited) exist around the tips of the solid phases.
+Through a systematic study of the extended JCH model on triangular lattices, we find that the light supersolid is stable in coupled cavities in the thermodynamic limit even when the photon hopping term is considered.
+On the triangular lattices, in the mean-field and DMRG phase diagrams, the area of the supersolid is relatively wider than that in the one dimensional bipartite lattice, which is helpful for experimental detection.
+For both the hardcore and softcore JCH models, using MF and the DMRG methods, we find the SS phases.

-It is worth mentioning, we find that the novel pair correlation caused by the interplay between the atoms in the cavities and the atom-photon interaction.
-On the other hand, the correlation in the SS phase emerges in the pattern of beats, or so-called solitons~\cite{6}, by the reliable DMRG method.
+It is worth mentioning that we find a novel pair correlation caused by the interplay between the atoms in the cavities and the atom-photon interaction.

-For the formation of the SS phase of the Bose-Hubbard model, the key is the interaction, which is absent between photons.
-However, the solid and SS of photons still can form through the atom-photon coupling.
+For the formation of the SS phase of the BH model, the key is the interaction, which is absent between photons.
+However, the solid and SS of photons still can form through the atom-photon coupling, which induces an effective interaction between the photons.

-It may be interesting to test the possibility of existence of pair correlation, beats and supersolid in other atom-photon coupled systems in the future.
-Our results, obtained by MF and the DMRG methods, will be helpful in the guiding experimentalists in realizing different and novel quantum phase on optical lattices.
+It may be interesting to test the possibility of existence of pair correlation, beats and supersolid phases in other atom-photon coupled systems in the future.
+Our results, obtained by the MF and DMRG methods, will be helpful in the guiding experimentalists in realizing different and novel quantum phase on optical lattices.